 b.
-All hazardous substances including, but not limited to, flammable and poisonous substances, medications and industrial cleaning supplies are stored out of the reach of children.
+All hazardous substances including, but not limited to, flammable and poisonous substances, medications, industrial cleaning supplies and alcoholic beverages are stored out of the reach of children.

 c.
 Ceilings, walls, and floors will be maintained and kept clean and free from graffiti, dirt, or stain buildup.